Skip to content

 Round 3: 22 Connections and Wordplay Questions (Target: 50 to 55% Accuracy)

-LearnClash round 3 sits in the deep flow band with 22 connections, wordplay, and lateral-thinking prompts targeting 50 to 55% accuracy.
-This is where the room actually thinks.
-Mix “what do these have in common” with fill-the-blank, anagrams, sequences, and odd-one-out.
-Do not stack the same format twice in a row; vary the cognitive register every 3 prompts.
+LearnClash round 3 settles into the deep flow band: 22 connections, wordplay, and lateral-thinking prompts pitched at 50 to 55% accuracy.
+This is where the room finally has to think.
+Blend “what do these share” with fill-the-blank, anagrams, sequences, and odd-one-out.
+One rule matters most here.
+Never stack the same format twice in a row.
+Switch the cognitive register every three prompts so brains stay flexible.

 22 round 3 wordplay categories: rocky planets, Twilight saga, self-portrait painters, Nobel science, US cities, mythological names, powers of 2 sequence, vowels sequence, Fibonacci, every other day, SILENT to LISTEN anagram, ASTRONOMER to MOON STARER, DORMITORY to DIRTY ROOM, fill-blank Cold War Horse, Apple Pie Chart, Lightning Bolt Action, Spider Manhattan, Black Bird House, Sun Flower Pot, odd-one-out fruits, planets, snakes, mammals, classical composers Figure 5: Round 3 mixes 5 wordplay sub-formats so no single cognitive style dominates.

-The pacing rule: read each connection prompt twice.
-Wordplay rounds reward listening more than knowledge, and noisy rooms eat the first read.
-So for a deeper async wordplay format, our scavenger hunt with 73 riddle-trail prompts works over Slack or Zoom.
+One pacing rule carries this round.
+Read each connection prompt twice.
+Wordplay rewards listening over raw knowledge, and a noisy room swallows the first read whole.
+For a deeper async version of the same idea, our scavenger hunt with 73 riddle-trail prompts runs over Slack or Zoom.

 45. What do Mercury, Venus, Earth, and Mars have in common?